tobiaszehnder/IPP/README.md

 optional:
   -c CREATE_PWALN_COLLECTION		Flag for creating the pwaln collection file.
 Used as input for IPP -r REFERENCE		Reference species.
 Necessary for naming the collection file -q QUERY			Query species.
-Necessary for naming the collection file -d DATA_DIR   		Output directory.
+Necessary for naming the collection file.
+If no query is provided, will generate for all non-reference species.
+  -d DATA_DIR   		Output directory.
 The script will create a predefined folder structure in that directory. (e.g. separate folders for alignment files, fasta files, etc.)
   -f FORCE			Force execution and overwriting existing files.
 Possible values: none (default) | space-separated rule names | all
   -@ NTHREADS     	Number of parallel threads